timmorrisdev/south-coast-sup/README.md

 ### User Stories

 - First time user goals
-    1. As a first time user, I want to easily gain information about the local paddleboard community.
+    1. As a first time user, I want to easily gain information about the local paddle-board community.
     2. As a first time user, I want to easily find information about the sport and some of the benefits to taking part.
-    3. As a first time user, I want to find out where I can paddleboard in the local area and advice on the best times to go.
+    3. As a first time user, I want to find out where I can paddle-board in the local area and advice on the best times to go.
     4. As I first time user, I want the option of signing up to a newsletter to receive updates on club activities.

 - Second time user goals